google/open-location-code/README.md

 They are designed to be used as a replacement for street addresses, especially in places where buildings aren't numbered or streets aren't named.

 Open Location Codes represent an area, not a point.
-As characters are added to a code, the area shrinks, so a long code is more accurate than a short code.
+As digits are added to a code, the area shrinks, so a long code is more accurate than a short code.